-After several extensions, COVID-19 relief for federal student loans is scheduled to end on September 30, 2021.
+After several extensions, COVID-19 relief for federal student loans is scheduled to end in January.
 What does that mean for borrowers?
 If your loans were current when the special forbearance went into effect, you should plan to resume making payments.
 If your federal student loans were delinquent or in default at the time, collection efforts will start again.

 What many borrowers don’t realize is that there are a total of seven types of student loan deferments available — separate from the COVID-19 forbearance — for those who are struggling to make student loan payments.
 Let’s look at student loan deferment to see what’s available.

 Borrowers having trouble making federal student loan payments can apply for several types of deferments.
 If the lender grants the deferment, the borrower doesn’t have to make student loan payments for a set amount of time.
 During that time, there are no penalties for not making payments and the deferred loans are not in danger of becoming delinquent or going into default.
 Depending on the type(s) of loan(s) you have, you may still need to pay interest during the deferment period.
 This will be a much lighter financial burden than making your full student loan payment.

 Your unique circumstances will determine the type of deferment you should request.
 The seven types of deferments are:

 If you’re experiencing unemployment or can’t find a full-time job, you can apply for an unemployment deferment.
 You may be able to extend this deferment for a total of three years.

 If you are experiencing financial challenges, other than unemployment, or are serving in the Peace Corps, this is the deferment to request.

 If you return to an eligible college or career school and enroll for at least half time, you may be eligible for a deferment.

 Apply for this type of deferment after you enroll in an approved graduate fellowship program.